-Abbott submitted a biologics license application (BLA) with the FDA and EMEA for the treatment of chronic plaque psoriasis (April 2007) and for juvenile rheumatoid arthritis (May 2007).
+Abbott submitted a biologics license application (BLA) with the US FDA and Europe, Middle East, and Africa (EMEA) for the treatment of chronic plaque psoriasis (April 2007) and for juvenile rheumatoid arthritis (May 2007).

 EMEA approval for use in the treatment of chronic plaque psoriasis was granted by December 2007 and the FDA followed suit by granting a similar approval in January 2008.
 FDA approval for use in treating juvenile rheumatoid arthritis was granted in February 2008.